daox/daox-contracts/README.md

 Compile and Deploy
 ------------------
-Compiled contract are already stored in repository so in regular case you will not need to compile it.
+Compiled contracts are already stored in repository so in regular case you will not need to compile it.
 But if it is needed for some reason use instructions below

 ### Compile all contracts: